-The MIT Beaver Works Summer Institute expects most of the below courses to be held in either a virtual or in-person format for 2022.
-We will make an official course announcement in early 2022.
+The MIT Beaver Works Summer Institute ran the courses below in 2022 and we plan on running them all again, some will continue to be virtual and others will be in-person based MIT policy and space availability for 2023.
+We will make an official course announcement in early 2023.
 For more information on each course, see the following pages in this brochure.